-The winding up of a deceased person's estate is administered by an executor nominated (usually) by the will of the deceased and appointed by the Master of the High Court on application.
+The Master of the High Court appointed executor (usually) winds up the deceased person's estate and administers the will of the deceased on the application.
 The executor collects the assets and determines and pays the debts of the deceased and the estate duty.
-He draws up a liquidation and distribution account noting the division of the net estate among the heirs and legatees specified in the will or under the law of intestacy, and after inspection by the Master of the High Court, this is advertised for objection.
+He draws up a liquidation and distribution account noting the division of the net estate among the heirs and legatees specified in the will or under the law of intestacy, and after the Master of the High Court's inspection, this is advertised for objection.
 Thereafter, the assets are distributed.
-This process will generally take between nine months and two years to complete, depending on complexity.
+This process generally takes between 9 months and 2 years to complete depending on complexity.